Mi Bella Mondo

 Access

 The Masai Mara Reserve is open to the public, meaning there are more tourists.
-This positively affects the wildlife, as they are familiar with humans’ presence.
+Such activity positively affects the wildlife, as they are familiar with humans’ presence.
 The reserve accommodates both day and overnight visitors, guided and unguided.

-When people stay at the conservatory, they can get up close and personal with wildlife.
+Guests staying at the conservatory can interact closely with the wildlife.
 For instance, at a big cat sighting in the Masai Mara Reserve, you might see 20 to 30 cars, and sometimes even more.
-Most of the time, you will only see three or four cars at a time in a private reserve.
+Most of the time, you will only see three or four vehicles at a time in a private reserve.

 Private conservancies only let a certain number of people in each day, and park tourists are not allowed to stay there all day.
-During the day, people who stay in private conservancies can visit the reserve.
-However, this isn’t the case; only those who reside in conservancies have access to safaris.
+During the day, people who remain in private conservancies can visit the reserve.
+However, this isn’t the case; only those residing in conservancies can access safaris.

 Game Drives

-At the reserve, there are strict rules and regulations about where you can go and what you can do during a game drive.
+The reserve has strict rules about where you can go and what you can do on a game drive.
 The Masai Mara Reserve restricts game drives to the main road only during daylight hours.
 Your guide must stay on the road and get closer to the animals.
 However, the reserve is the best place to see the famous river crossings of the Great Migration in July.

 Game Drive at Masai Mara National Reserve

-The Naboisho Conservancy allows guides to drive off-road, allowing visitors to get closer to the animals.
-The number of cars at a spot is also limited.
-This makes it easier to see the animals and enhances viewing enjoyment.
+The Naboisho Conservancy permits guides to drive off-road, allowing visitors to get closer to the animals.
+There is a limit on the number of cars at each location.
+The scenery makes it easier to see the animals and enhances viewing enjoyment.

 Naboisho Conservancy Game Drive